ksevindik/ksevindik.github.io/_posts/2011-09-06-reassociated-object-has-dirty-collection-reference.md

+---
+layout: post
-# Reassociated object has dirty collection reference
+title: Reassociated object has dirty collection reference
+author: Kenan Sevindik
+---

 This is something really weird Hibernate error you may come up in several situations.
 When I first googled around, I found some sites commenting the source of error as “trying to attach a transient entity with the session, or entity with